NOAA-GFDL/fre-workflows/for-developers.md

 **Technically yes, but we do not recommend this**.
 This goes against the "spirit" of what `cylc-src` is for within `fre`.
 Code under `cylc-src` is supposed to be code which was checked out by `fre`, under a specific tag and/or branch on NOAA-GFDL github repositories.
-Further more, the local test workflow defined `for_gh_runner/run_pp_locally.sh` assumes you are NOT editing the copy under `cylc-src`, and instead assumes you are developing a local clone of `fre-workflows`, with your `$PWD` being the repository folder.
+Furthermore, the local test workflow defined `for_gh_runner/run_pp_locally.sh` assumes you are NOT editing the copy under `cylc-src`, and instead assumes you are developing a local clone of `fre-workflows`, with your `$PWD` being the repository folder.